PaulskPt/M5Stack_M5Echo_morse_code/README.md

 and set in line 96.
 The values of ```dly3``` (character delay) and ```dly7``` (word delay) are derived from variable dly1 as: dly3 = 3 * dly1 and dly7 = 7 * dly1.
 The value of dly1 determines the speed the morse code will be send.
+The morse speed to send can be varied between 10 and 54 words per minute.
-In lines 78-95 of the Arduino sketch is a table that shows the relation between the value of dly1 and the morse speed being send.
+In lines 78-99 of the Arduino sketch is a table that shows the relation between the value of dly1 and the morse speed being send.
 For example: the default value of dly1 is 50 (milliSeconds).
 With this value the morse speed will be 19 words per minute (wpm).
 The value of dly1 is derived from the